-- T1.1 Policy requirements do not apply to householder schemes. - T1.2 Acceptable availability of services and facilities shall be assessed taking into account all available modes of transport, but with a hierarchy of preference as follows: - 1) Walking; - 2) Cycling; - 3) Public transport; - 4) Driving. - T1.3 "Adequate" infrastructure capacity may exist prior to development, or may be provided as part of a development proposal.
-Review of proposals in this respect shall include checks that the available capacity of mains gas, electricity, water and sewerage services is acceptable, including any planned upgrades of those services. - T1.4 The indicative phasing of allocated sites has taken into account known infrastructure issues, and is set out in site allocation policies 2H to 2P (as justified by paragraph 73 of the National Planning Policy Framework).
-Actual phasing shall be carefully reviewed and determined against the availability of adequate infrastructure at the time of development. - T1.5 New or improved walking or cycling infrastructure will be supported provided, where applicable, the following are maintained: - a) Residential amenity of adjacent properties;
+- T1.1 Policy requirements do not apply to householder schemes. - T1.2 "Adequate" infrastructure capacity may exist prior to development, or may be provided as part of a development proposal.
+Review of proposals in this respect shall include checks that the available capacity of mains gas, electricity, water and sewerage services is acceptable, including any planned upgrades of those services. - T1.3 New or improved walking or cycling infrastructure will be supported provided, where applicable, the following are maintained: - a) Residential amenity of adjacent properties; - b) The safe flow of traffic on the highway network; and - c) The landscape character of the area in which it is located. - T1.4 Consideration shall be given to mobility needs. - T1.5 Development will be expected to contribute in a proportionate manner towards improving local services and infrastructure (such as transport, education, library provision, fire hydrant provision and open space, etc.) in accordance with Local Plan policy. - T1.6 When assessing whether adequate infrastructure is available to support development, the key infrastructure improvements, identified by the local community, to consider are as follows: - a) Measures to attenuate the flow of surface water from Ashill, and areas north of Saham Hills; - b) Maintenance and improvement of watercourses and drainage ditches; - c) An increase in the size (currently 600mm diameter) of the drainage culvert under Hills Road at its junction with Page's Lane and Chequers Lane; - d) Increased opportunity for local children to attend the village primary school;

-- b) The safe flow of traffic on the highway network; and - c) The landscape character of the area in which it is located. - T1.6 Consideration shall be given to mobility needs. - T1.7 Development will be expected to contribute in a proportionate manner towards improving local services and infrastructure (such as transport, education, library provision, fire hydrant provision and open space, etc.) in accordance with Local Plan policy. - T1.8 Social infrastructure shall be taken to include: - a) Community facilities; - b) Schools; - c) Healthcare; - d) Public transport; - e) Shops and businesses (such as banks, vets, petrol stations, etc.); - f) Employment; - g) Leisure facilities; and - h) Recreational spaces. - T1.9 When assessing whether adequate infrastructure is available to support development, the key infrastructure improvements to consider are as follows: - a) Measures to attenuate the flow of surface water from Ashill, and areas north of Saham Hills; - b) Maintenance and improvement of watercourses and drainage ditches; - c) An increase in the size (currently 600mm diameter) of the drainage culvert under Hills Road at its junction with Page's Lane and Chequers Lane; - d) Increased opportunity for local children to attend the village primary school; - e) Improved access to healthcare in Watton; - f) Provision of public transport to serve Saham Hills; - g) Greater availability of publicly accessible open green space; - h) Measures to prevent the backflow of sewerage into properties; - i) Increased capacity within the foul sewerage network, including at the treatment works and at intermediate pumping stations; - j) Provision of gas and water at a more reliable and satisfactory pressure; - k) Greater reliability in electricity supply; and - I) Improved broadband speed.
+- e) Improved access to healthcare in Watton; - f) Provision of public transport to serve Saham Hills; - g) Greater availability of publicly accessible open green space; - h) Measures to prevent the backflow of sewerage into properties; - i) Increased capacity within the foul sewerage network, including at the treatment works and at intermediate pumping stations; - j) Provision of gas and water at a more reliable and satisfactory pressure; - k) Greater reliability in electricity supply; and - I) Improved broadband speed.